Control of fixed points over discrete $p$-toral groups, and existence and uniqueness of linking systems: Background

 \begin{defi} Let $\Z/p^{\infty}$ denote the union of all $\Z/p^r$, $r\geq 1$ with the obvious inclusions. \begin{enumerate}[(a)] \item A \emph{discrete $p$-torus} is a group $T$ isomorphic to the direct product $(\Z/p^\infty)^r$ of $r$ copies of $\Z/p^{\infty}$, for some $r$ called the \emph{rank} of $T$. \item A \emph{virtually discrete $p$-toral group} is a group $\Gamma$ which contains a normal discrete $p$-torus $T$ of finite index.
 If moreover the index is a power of $p$, we say that $\Gamma$ is a \emph{discrete $p$-toral group}. \end{enumerate} \end{defi}

-In every virtually discrete $p$-toral group $\Gamma$, there is a unique maximal subgroup of $\Gamma$ which is isomorphic to a discrete $p$-torus.
+In every virtually discrete $p$-toral group $\Gamma$, there is a unique maximal discrete $p$-torus.
 This subgroup, denoted $\Gamma_0$, is a characteristic subgroup of $\Gamma$ and is called the \emph{maximal torus} or the \emph{identity component} of $\Gamma$.
 A finite group is in particular a virtually discrete $p$-toral group in which $G_0$ is of rank 0, and it is a discrete $p$-toral group if and only if it is a $p$-group.
 Hence the theory of virtually discrete $p$-toral group includes the theory of finite groups.

 The \emph{order} of a virtually discrete $p$-toral group $\Gamma$ is the pair

 with the left lexicographic order: $(m,n)<(m',n')$ if and only if $m<m'$ or, $m=m'$ and $n<n'$.

 Any subgroup $\Gamma'\leq \Gamma$ of a virtually discrete $p$-toral group is also a virtually discrete $p$-toral group.
 Moreover, $\ord(\Gamma')\leq \ord(\Gamma)$, with equality if and only if $\Gamma=\Gamma'$.